Rain Offers Respite To South Korea Firefighters As Death Toll Rises - UrduPoint

 Most of the victims of the fire, which hit deeply rural Andong and Uiseong hardest, were "in their 60s and 70s", an official from the Korea Forest Service told AFP.

-The country is grappling with a rapidly aging society and regional disparities, as just over half of its population resides in the greater Seoul area, while the countryside struggles to attract younger generations.
+The country is grappling with a rapidly ageing society and regional disparities, as just over half of its population resides in the greater Seoul area, while the countryside struggles to attract younger generations.

 - Hottest year in 2024 -